skyfire-xyz/draft-skyfire-oauth-kyapay-token/draft-skyfire-kyapayprofile.md

 ### `hid` - Human Identity Sub-Claims

-The Human Identity (`hid`) claim contains sub-claims identifying the human individual principal or human organization principal as follows.
+The Human Identity (`hid`) claim contains sub-claims identifying the human principal (individual or organization) as follows.

 `email`:
 : REQUIRED - Email address associated with the human individual or business